junxit/us-congress-bills-113/metadata.md

 - 2013-10-31 — Introduced in Senate
 - 2013-10-31 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S7732-7733)
+- 2013-11-07 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2013-11-07 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2013-11-07 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S7931)
+- 2013-11-07 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S7931)